snow-999/alx-system_engineering-devops/README.md

-task repo for shell basics
+read me file for task